- A CBD tincture is cannabidiol in liquid form obtained by extracting the compound from the hemp plant.

 Many companies use purified coconut oil (MCT oil) for their CBD oil tinctures.
 However, other plant-based oils can also be incorporated.

-A few alternatives for carrier oils include hempseed oil, olive oil, hemp oil, grapeseed oil, and flaxseed oil.
+A few alternatives for carrier oils include hempseed oil, olive oil, hemp oil, grapeseed oil, avocado oil, and flaxseed oil.

 Note that hempseed oil refers to oil extracted solely from hemp seeds that barely contain CBD.
 Hemp oil, in contrast, is extracted from hemp flowers, stalks, or the whole hemp plant and is rich in CBD.